PostHog/posthog.com/contents/handbook/people/hiring-process/design-hiring.md

 This gives you the chance to learn how we work, and for us to see your quality and speed of work, as well as the way you communicate.
 It is a very demanding day of work, but we want you to succeed!

 A Design SuperDay usually looks like this (_there is a degree of flexibility due to time zone differences):_

-*   Kick-off session with Cory (Lead Designer)
+*   Kick-off session with [Cory](/handbook/people/team#cory-watilo-lead-designer-)(Lead Designer)
 *   Meet the founders - Tim and James
-*   Time to focus on the task, we can provide support via your personal Slack channel (link)
+*   Time to focus on the task, we can provide support via your personal Slack channel
-*   Informal session with a team member (bar raiser, link)
+*   Informal session with a team member
 *   On days where we have company wide meetings, we will invite you along to that and give you a chance to introduce yourself.
 On days without company-wide meetings, we will arrange for you to meet a few members of our team for a casual lunch/coffee break

 You can expect to hear back from us within 2 working days of your SuperDay.
 We will also make the payment for your SuperDay as soon as possible.